VilnaCRM-Org/user-service/README.md

 If this isn't passing, is there something you can do to help?

+## Repository Synchronization with Template

+We have integrated an automated repository synchronization feature using the [actions-template-sync](https://github.com/marketplace/actions/actions-template-sync) GitHub Action.
+This allows the repository to stay in sync with a designated template repository.

+### How It Works

+This workflow automatically creates a pull request in this repository whenever changes are detected in the template repository, ensuring that the latest updates from the template are applied.

+By default, the workflow runs every Monday at 9:00 AM UTC.
+You can also manually trigger it from the [GitHub Actions tab](https://github.com/VilnaCRM-Org/user-service/actions).

+### Configuration

+1. The synchronization is managed through a GitHub Actions workflow, which is triggered automatically via cron or manually.
+2. The `source_repo_path` must point to the repository you want to sync from (e.g., `VilnaCRM-Org/php-service-template`).
+3. Make sure you have the necessary permissions set up for the GitHub token to allow synchronization.
+You can learn more about [configuring permissions for GitHub Actions tokens](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token) in the official GitHub documentation.

+You can see a sample configuration for the synchronization workflow, stored in [.github/workflows/template-sync.yml](https://github.com/VilnaCRM-Org/user-service/blob/main/.github/workflows/template-sync.yml).

+### Benefits of Synchronization

+Automated synchronization ensures that projects relying on this template always benefit from the latest features, improvements, and bug fixes without the need for manual intervention.
+This helps maintain consistency across multiple projects, reduces the likelihood of outdated code, and simplifies maintenance by automating the propagation of changes from the template.
+In turn, it saves time and reduces the effort required to keep dependent projects aligned with best practices and new developments.

 ## Security
 Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.